Skip to Content

 Northern Potoo on a tree

-The Northern Potoo (Nyctibius jamaicensis) is a solitary avian, adept in nocturnal predation.
+The Northern Potoo (Nyctibius jamaicensis) is a solitary avian adept in nocturnal predation.
 Its cryptic plumage blends seamlessly with bark, aiding its daytime camouflage.
 At night, it hawks for flying insects.
-This species is categorized as of “Least Concern” by conservation status, with Central America as its native habitat.
+This species is categorized as “Least Concern” by conservation status, with Central America as its native habitat.

 FeatureDetail